-Golden Retrievers or Goldies as they are often called have a much simpler history and can be traced back to 1864 and just one man.
+Golden Retrievers or Goldies as they are often called have a much simpler history than the Labrador and can be traced back to 1864 and just one man.

-Dudley Marjoibanks, the first Baron of Tweedmouth wanted to produce the ultimate hunting dog, a dog that was powerful, energetic and yet kept a soft mouth in order not to damage the game that it retrieved.
-He wanted a dog that could cope with difficult terrain including marshes and rivers but was cooperative and gentle.
+Dudley Marjoibanks, the first Baron of Tweedmouth wanted to produce the ultimate hunting dog.
+A dog that was powerful, energetic and yet kept a soft mouth to protect the game that it retrieved.
+What’s more, he wanted a dog that could cope with difficult terrain including marshes and rivers and was cooperative and gentle.

-Lord Tweedmouth bred dogs as a hobby and kept detailed breeding records that show that the origins of the golden retriever are a cross breeding between a yellow Flat-Coated Retriever dog and a female Tweed water spaniel.
+Lord Tweedmouth bred dogs as a hobby and kept detailed breeding records.
+These accounts show that the origins of the golden retriever began with cross breeding a yellow Flat-Coated Retriever dog and a Tweed water spaniel.

 The modern dog;

-The Golden Retriever as a breed came to the public eye when they were exhibited at the Kennel Club show in 1908.
-Lord Harcourt, was a fan and the one commonly believed to coin the name Golden Retriever, entered them as Yellow Flat-Coated Retrievers in the class of ‘Any Variety Retriever.;
+The Golden Retriever first came to the public eye when they were exhibited at the Kennel Club show in 1908.
+When Lord Harcourt, who is commonly believed to coin the name Golden Retriever, entered them as Yellow Flat-Coated Retrievers in the class of ‘Any Variety Retriever.;

-Interest in the breed grew but it wasn’t until 1911 that the Golden Retriever was recognised in its right as a separate breed by the Kennel Club in England and another 14 years before it was recognised in America and accepted by the American Kennel Club in 1925.
+Interest in the breed grew, but it wasn’t until 1911 that the Golden Retriever was recognised as a separate breed by the Kennel Club in England.
+And it took another 14 years before it was recognised in America and accepted by the American Kennel Club in 1925.

-Labradors are considered to be medium to large dogs with an average full grown male weighing between 29-35 kg.
+Labradors are medium to large dogs with an average full grown male weighing between 29-35 kg.

 Typically Labradors come in one of three colours, black, yellow and chocolate.
-Although you may hear people talking about Silver or Red Fox Labradors too, these colours are rarer and not currently recognised as a standard breed colour.
+Although Silver or Red Fox Labradors are available too.
+However, these colours are rare and not currently recognised as a standard breed colour by the Kennel club.